MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.
 - Estimation of pseudo-instantaneous interfacial velocities and turbulence intensities.
-- Filtering criteria ensure reliability of estimated velocities.
+- Implementation of filtering criteria to ensure reliable velocity estimates.

 If using the AWCCT for publishing research, please cite the following reference to credit the authors and to direct your readers to the original  research work: